 * * *

 Following the Institute, the Antipode Foundation made a grant of Can$3,000.00 to support the work that Ellen Gabriel and Clifton Nicholas have been undertaking.
 More specifically, support has been provided to the Tsi Ronterihwanónhnha ne Kanien’kéha Language and Cultural Center / Mohawk Language Custodian Association, and for a satirical fashion show, which Ellen Gabriel had requested be held at Concordia University in commemoration of the 1990 siege of Kanehsatake.
-The show will involve 15-20 members of the community, including Ellen, and will take place on 17th November 2017; read all about it here.
+The show will involve 15-20 members of the community, including Ellen, and will take place in November 2017; read all about it here.
 Support has also been provided for honoraria for more presentations by Clifton Nicholas.
 This support will enable the building of greater awareness of–and active support for–the ongoing struggle for land and against Canadian settler colonialism in Kanehsatake.
 These contributions, and the relations of solidarity that we hope they will foster, are a direct result of IGJ6, which all the participants made possible, and for which we are incredibly appreciative.